-- As Indian companies compete for globally for access to capital markets, may are finding that the ability to benchmark against world-class organization is essential. - For a long time, India was a managed, protected economy with the corporate sector operating in the insular fashion. - But as restrictions have eased, Indian corporations are emerging on the world stage and discovering that the old ways of doing business are no longer sufficient in such a fast paced global environment.
+- ?
+As Indian companies compete for globally for access to capital markets, may are finding that the ability to benchmark against world-class organization is essential. - ?
+For a long time, India was a managed, protected economy with the corporate sector operating in the insular fashion. - ?
+But as restrictions have eased, Indian corporations are emerging on the world stage and discovering that the old ways of doing business are no longer sufficient in such a fast paced global environment.

 A transparent and timely communication between those who are involved in decision making process must be the first tool that can prevent cases of failure.
-The link between information and fraud prevention must go beyond the particular mode of corporate governance chosen, organizational structure and control mechanisms applied.
-People are more important than processes, so one of the main goals is to encourage the diffusion of advanced practices, which lead not only to defend the interests of investors but also to ensure social stability, improving the quality of human capital and promoting authentic values.
+The link between information and fraud important than processes, so one of the main goals is to encourage the diffusion of advanced practices, which lead not only to defend the interests of investors but also to ensure social stability, improving the quality of human capital and promoting authentic values.
 Financial crises detached from economic crises about we heard last year's can head us on two ways, namely, accounting fraud can be attributed to excessive control or lack of control, external standards provided by the company or by internal regulations.
 Highlight the close links between fraud and corporate governance is relevant again.
 These items mentioned are really important, in idea that the regulations remain ineffective if there is not a tandem with organizational culture, supported by strong ethical principles, to point out the priorities, transparency of accounting information and efficiency of exercised control.
 Removing conflicts of interest is the safest way to ensure the correct functioning of control systems.